grisha9/easy-maven-plugin/README.md

 #### (Old name: GMaven)

-Easy Maven is lightweight Maven plugin that gets the project model through maven task execution.
+Easy Maven is lightweight Maven plugin for IDEA that gets the project model through maven task execution.
 Easy Maven is a complete replacement for the bundled Maven plugin.
 It provides the most accurate resolution of project dependencies.
 Easy Maven plugin runs on top of pure Maven, without any hidden logic.
-The philosophy of Easy Maven plugin is: "everything is a Maven task".
+The philosophy of Easy Maven plugin: "everything is a Maven task".
-Any interaction with Maven: import project, test execution, dependency analysis, debugging—is simply running the appropriate Maven plugin task with the required arguments.
+Any interaction with Maven: import project, test execution, dependency analysis, debugging - is simply running the appropriate Maven plugin task with the required arguments.
 The result is original build tool behavior and a simple implementation.